 Common Questions about Braces

 If you have, want, or need braces you may have questions spinning round your head that you want answers to.
-Look no further, as we’ll be answering some frequently asked questions so that your curiosity can be satisfied.
+Look no further, as we’ll be answering some frequently asked questions about adult braces so that your curiosity can be satisfied.
 These questions may also help you determine whether this orthodontic treatment is right for you.

 Do braces do anything other than improve my smile?